 By improving GABA levels, valerian makes it easier for both the mind and body to relax.
 Since relaxation is the antithesis of stress, valerian root is an excellent natural way to help keep your stress down and your quality of life up.

-Further, valerian root has been shown to suppress both physical and psychological stress, according to research in BMC Complementary and Alternative Medicine.
-(8)
+Further, valerian root has been shown to suppress both physical and psychological stress by helping to maintain levels of serotonin, according to research in BMC Complementary and Alternative Medicine.
+Serotonin is a neurotransmitter that helps regulate mood.
+(10)

 Valerian vs. Melatonin